 The trick I have learned is not to fight it.
 Actually, we must embrace it.
 Become an expert at tolerating those most uncomfortable, undesirable feelings.
 Because, guess what?
 As soon as we let ourselves feel them, I’m talkin’ really feel them (not numb, distract or suppress them), they pass.

-So for the past four years, I have struggled to make my outside more closely match the inner growth and healing I’ve been tackling for a decade now.
-With the help of some very dear people, I have figured out the habits-- and more importantly the mindsets behind those habits-- to look and feel how I want to.
+For the past four years, I have struggled to make my outside match the inner growth and healing I’ve been focused on for a decade now.
+With the help of some very dear people, I have figured out the habits-- and more importantly the mindsets behind those habits-- to learn that I can look how I want to.
 I get to feel how I want to inside my body.
 It's a feedback loop with the feedback being: hello, you've got more mental and emotional work to do.
+Always.

 Don't compare your real life to someone else's highlight reel.
 Your life is beautiful.
 Struggle is the human condition.
-Most of us have been unconsciously conditioned to believe that if we could just be thin or more beautiful, or if we could just make more money or have more influence or prestige, or fill-in-the-blank our lives would be better.
-We compare ourselves, doubt ourselves, question our worthiness and even fear success.
+Most of us have been conditioned to believe that if we could just be thin or more beautiful, or if we could just make more money or have more influence or prestige, or fill-in-the-blank our lives would be better.
+We compare ourselves, doubt ourselves, question our worthiness.

-So, dear one, please don’t fall victim to your thoughts that tell you, you can’t have what you want.
+You are so worthy.
+Please don’t fall victim to your thoughts that tell you you can’t have what you want.
 You can.
 You just have to want it so badly that you’re willing to experience any emotion to get it.
 Because the prize is just on the other side of your comfort...in the land of perpetual discomfort in the zip code of surrender.

 No matter what size, age, ability, or color your body comes in, no matter what circumstances your brain is telling you to manifest before it will bestow you with worthiness, just know this:

-And maybe, just maybe, your courage to share your story can change just one person’s perception of what it means to be alive, even if just for today, for this moment.
+And maybe, just maybe, you'll find the courage to share a small glimpse of your story and expand just one person’s perception of what it means to be alive... even if just for today, for this moment.

 With Love Always,